amanuay/yt-movies/README.md

-# React + Vite project for organising movies on youtube
+# React website for organising movies on youtube

 This app aggregates few malayalam movies which are available on youtube.